amakurin/CarND-Capstone/utils/bounding_box/README.md

 3. Draw a rectangle you'd like to lable as a traffic light from top left corner.
 Move your mouse with left button pressed.
 Feel free to redraw it on this step.
 4. Press ESC.
 5. Press 1 - to mark it as red, 2 - yellow, 3 - green.
-6. Press "n" - if you'd like to mark one more traffic light (and repeat steps 3-6) on the image, "r" - to label this image again (e.q. in case of incorrect labeling), "x" to exit and dump the annotation file or ENTER to go to the next image
+6. Press "n" - if you'd like to mark one more traffic light (and repeat steps 3-6) on the image, "r" - to label this image again (e.q. in case of incorrect labeling), "x" to exit and dump the annotation file or ENTER to go to the next image.

 **Advice:** Practice with the script using a folder with small amount of images before start labeling the main dataset.
 If you use "x" during labeling to save and exit, please, merge your annotation .json files on your own.